 The meet will be held Saturday, Jan.
 12, at the Cadet Field House.

 Photos from the Blue and Silver Open on Dec.
 9, 2011.

-Allen Johnson, the 1996 Olympic gold medalist in the 110-meter hurdles, is in his second season as the coach of the Falcons' sprinters and hurdlers, after joining the Air Force track and field coaching staff in November 2011.
+Allen Johnson, the 1996 Olympic gold medalist in the 110-meter hurdles, is in his third season as the coach of the Falcons' sprinters and hurdlers, after joining the Air Force track and field coaching staff in November 2011.

 During his first season with Air Force, Johnson coached the men's 4x400-meter relay team to Mountain West titles during both the indoor and outdoor championship meets.
 Highlighting the Falcons' sweep was a then-record-setting performance to clinch the program's first-ever indoor team title.
 His squad of Manny Smith, Anthony Delgado, Jake Spuller and Bryce Bergman went on to break the program's 4x400-meter relay record again the following week, with a 3:10.52 at the Alex Wilson Invitational.
 He also coached Smith and Bergman to individual all-conference honors.

 In 2013, he coached Anthony Delgado to the program's first conference title at the 400-meter distance, as Delagado and David Ptacek went one-two in that event at the MW Outdoor Championships.
 Johnson also saw the women's 4x100-meter quartet of Bethany Gross, Naomi Alston, Morgan Malone and Kassie Gurnell shatter the Academy record at the conference meet (47.29), while Gross and Erica Carson marked only the second and third times in program history that a member of the women's squad had scored in the 400-meter dash.